ippontech/blog-usa/posts/auditing-using-javers.md

 }
 ```

-For a fine-grained control, the JaVers spring bean can be used:
+For fine-grained control, the JaVers Spring bean can be used:

 ```java
 @Service